itesdahl/NN/README.md

 > [!NOTE]
-> This is still a prototype!
+> This is still a prototype.
+Stuff will change during development/testing.

 ## Some key information the build: